leodube/DigitalGarden/✂️ Snippets/yarn/Migrate to Yarn 2.md

-# Migrate to yarn 2
+# Migrate to Yarn 2
 See: https://yarnpkg.com/getting-started/migration

 1. Run `npm install -g yarn` to update the global yarn version to latest v1